Skip to main content

 Isolate the subject of your image by removing its background entirely.

-1. Open the More tools menu and select Remove background.
+1. Open the Tools menu and select Remove background.

 2. Choose whether to make the background Transparent or replace it with a solid Color.